 In recent years the former midfielder has tried his hand at management with roles at Spurs and Aston Villa, while he can now be found working as a pundit on BT Sport.
-But Sherwood’s real talent is as an Alan Partridge impersonator, as the following clips demonstrate.
+He is always entertaining.

 "The best man for the Stoke job?
 Me." 😉

 — BT Sport Score (@btsportscore) January 13, 2018

 “I ain’t never felt this bad ever” – Tim Sherwood after Villa surrendered a 2-0 lead to lose 3-2 at Leicester still brings me to tears. pic.twitter.com/N3xEnIvaay